-2.3 Economy: Hydrogen is providing economic benefits and jobs in Australia
+3. Economy: Hydrogen is providing economic benefits and jobs in Australia; and

-How?: The Australian Government has set a goal for hydrogen production of under \$2 per kilogram ('H2 under \$2') to make hydrogen competitive with conventional fuels.
-Some Australian States, including NSW, WA and NT, have set similar goals as part of their hydrogen strategies.
+How?: 'H2 under 2': The Australian Government has set a goal for hydrogen production of under \$2 per kilogram to make hydrogen competitive with conventional fuels.
+Some Australian states, including NSW, WA and NT, have set similar goals as part of their hydrogen strategies.
 NSW, for example, has set a goal of hydrogen priced at under \$2.8 per kilogram by 2030.
-Other States, including VIC, QLD, SA, TAS and ACT, have not made any such goals but have rather set out key focus areas for developing the hydrogen industry in their respective States.
+Other states, including Victoria, QLD, SA, Tasmania and ACT, have not made any such goals but have rather set out key focus areas for developing the hydrogen industry in their respective states.